MitocGroup/terraform-aws-landing-zone/modules/landing_zone/README.md

 terraform module that dynamically deploys components of AWS Landing Zone solution based on input list of `.tfvars` files.

-> NOTE: Current implementation is fully compatible with terraform v0.11.x and below, but not functional yet with terraform v0.12+ (work in progress)
+> NOTE: Current implementation is fully compatible with terraform v0.11.x and below, but not yet fully functional with terraform v0.12+ (work in progress)

 Quick Links: [How Does This Module Work](#how-does-this-module-work) | [What Components Are Available](#what-components-are-available) | [Why to Use This Solution](#why-to-use-this-solution)